airdock-io/docker-mongodb/README.md

 Alternatively, you can build an image from [Dockerfile](https://github.com/airdock-io/docker-nginx).
 Install "make" utility, and execute: `make build`

-In Makefile, you could retreive this *variables*:
+In Makefile, you could retrieve this *variables*:

 - NAME: declare a full image name (aka airdock/mongodb)
 - VERSION: declare image version